 Alpe d’Huez is a legendary climb, world-renown by cyclists.
 A relentless 8.5 miles with 21 hairpin bends and 8.1 percent gradient, it’s been a stage that can make or break the Tour de France for riders.
 But, it’s not included in every Tour.
 This epic climb only comes once in awhile.
-And, what’s important about it, is the decisiveness of Alpe d’Huez as a stage in determining the overall leaders.
+And, what’s important about it is the decisiveness of Alpe d’Huez in determining the overall leaders.
 Historically, the winner of the entire Tour has often been in the yellow leader jersey following the Alpe d'Huez stage.
 Meaning, how riders compete on this one stage is critical in determining the outcome of the entire race.

-What Alpe d’Huez is to cyclists, InsurTech is to insurers.
+What Alpe d’Huez is to cyclists, InsurTech is to insurers

-Right now, insurers are faced with an epic climb.
+Like Alpe d’Huez, InsurTech is an epic climb.
 How you decide to compete now sets the stage for both your long-term success and short-term gains.
-Insurers, MGAs, brokers—and solutions providers alike—are all being faced with a very large bump has appeared in the road—more like a mountain, making it more critical than ever to “see over the horizon,” as Jon Bidwell, former Chubb Chief Innovation Officer and now SVP and Underwriting Transformation Leader at QBE North America, put it.
-However, to see beyond the horizon, you first must climb to the top.
+Insurers, MGAs, brokers—and solutions providers alike—are all being faced with a very large bump in the road (more like a mountain), making it more critical than ever to “see over the horizon,” as Jon Bidwell, former Chubb Chief Innovation Officer and now SVP and Underwriting Transformation Leader at QBE North America, put it.
+However, to see beyond the horizon, you must first climb to the top.

-The only way to compete is with technology that evens the playing field.
+The only way to compete is with technology that evens the playing field

 Over the past 110-plus years, the Tour de France has gone from 40-pound, fixed-gear road bikes (and no helmets!), to sub 15-pound, carbon bikes and electronic drivetrains.
-Innovation, technology and engineering has evolved the sport of cycling.
+Innovation, technology, and engineering has evolved the sport of cycling.
 Think about it: If the 22 teams that compete in the Tour didn’t progress with some equality in the equipment they employ, as well as collaborative sportsmanship, there would be a very large gap on the playing field.
 It would be abundantly clear who’s still pedaling 40-pound bikes up Alpe d’Huez.